How to Identify Your Unique Selling Proposition

 - Can you niche your target market in a way that nobody else can or will?

-The goal is to identify what sets you apart and makes you different and that comes by understanding how you uniquely benefit your target market and deliver something in a way that no one else can or will.
+The goal is to identify what sets you apart and makes you different.
+This comes by understanding how you uniquely benefit your target market and deliver something in a way that no one else can or will.

-There are several different areas that can distinguish you from other hospitality businesses, including:
+There are several different areas that can distinguish you from other hospitality businesses.
+For example:

 - Accommodations: your property including guest rooms and baths